Xie Miao

-He appeared in productions such as God of Gamblers Returns (1994) starring Chow Yun-fat.
-He resumed his acting career after graduation from the Capital Institute of Physical Education, joining the cast of the Chinese television series Legend of Shaolin Temple in 2006 and appearing in the film The Kung Fu Master in 2010.
+Xie also appeared in God of Gamblers Returns (1994).
+He resumed his acting career after graduation from the Capital University of Physical Education and Sports (previously known as the Capital Institute of Physical Education) in Beijing, joining the cast of the Chinese television series Legend of Shaolin Temple in 2006 and appearing in the film The Kung Fu Master in 2010.
 He had prominent roles in productions such as Yuen Woo Ping's wuxia fantasy The Thousand Faces of Dunjia (2017) and also Ip Man: The Awakening (2021).
 He was also in The Champions, which was the opening film at the 2008 Chinese American Film Festival.